 Note: A flow chart showing how a site or facility moves from discovery to case closure under chs.
 NR 700 to 726 is included in Appendix A. The flow chart outlines a process that begins with the discovery of a hazardous substance discharge or environmental pollution.
 A discharge of a hazardous substance is required to be reported to the department pursuant to ch.
 NR 706.
 If there is a need for immediate action, procedures identified in ch.
 NR 708 are required to be followed.
-If immediate action is not required, or if immediate action has been completed, a site investigation may be required to be conducted pursuant to ch.
+If immediate action may be required to be conducted pursuant to ch.
 NR 716.
 An interim action may be required to be conducted pursuant to ch.
-NR 716.
-An interim action may be required to select and implement a remedial action consistent with the requirements of chs.
+NR 708.
+Following completion of the site investigation, responsible parties generally are required to select and implement a remedial action consistent with the requirements of ch.
 NR 722 and 724.
-Following completion of the remedial action, or in some cases at the completion of the ch.
-NR 716 site investigation, application for case closure may be made to the department pursuant to ch.
+Following completion of the ch.
+NR 716 site investigation, application for case closure may be made to the department to ch.
 NR 726.